One of my clients, Jenn, was working with me to overcome her lifelong sugar addiction.

 “Pull back from your current perspective, and you can see your progress and success from a bird’s eye view.
 Pretend we’re in Google Calendar and we keep pulling out.
 We can either turn the setting to fill the entire screen with today’s agenda—and miss the big picture—, or we could pull out to see the whole week, or the whole month, or the whole year.
 If we keep zooming out, we can see how one little meal off the plan ultimately means nothing in the grand scheme of things.
 If it means that everything else falls nicely into place then it means a whole lot.
 Most importantly, if it means you can look at that date in your calendar and think fondly of the memory you had with your family, instead of living in your resistance and missing it altogether, then it means everything.
 You denied yourself those beautiful memories because you denied yourself.”

 As I hope is clear from Jenn’s story, growth is not linear.
 Mastery is not perfect.
 Don’t play to perfect.
 Choose good enough and you’ll surprise yourself, reach beyond your goals, and enjoy the process along the way.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.